School of Engineering

 Admission and Transfer Policies

-For a university student to declare a change of major and for a transfer student from another institution to enter into any of the Engineering degree programs, a student must have earned a B or higher in MATH 125 (or MATH 121 and 123), or a higher mathematics course, and have a cumulative undergraduate GPA of 2.25 or higher.
+For a current UM student to declare a change of major to enter into any of the Engineering degree programs, he/she must have a cumulative collegiate GPA of 2.25 or higher on a minimum of 12 hours on quality grade scale AND meet either:

-Any student who is admitted to the university and does not meet these standards upon admission can choose from the other degree programs for which they qualify at the university.
+Any student who is admitted to the university and does not meet the above standards can initially choose from other programs outside Engineering for which he/she qualifies.
+A student may request a change of major to a degree program within Engineering after becoming qualified.

 In addition, 18 credit hours as described below must be taken, but students should check with their department to learn the specific course requirements for an individual program.